Taren Point

 Table Chart PROFILE FAQ

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Taren Point has averaged approximately 13 new dwelling approvals annually over the past five financial years ending FY25.
-This totals an estimated 65 homes.
-As of FY26 so far, 4 approvals have been recorded.
-Over these five years, on average, 0.5 people moved to Taren Point for each dwelling built.
+Based on AreaSearch analysis using ABS building approval numbers derived from statistical area data, Taren Point averaged approximately 15 new dwelling approvals annually over the past five financial years, totalling an estimated 78 homes.
+As of FY-26, 7 approvals have been recorded.
+Over these five years (FY-21 to FY-25), an average of 0.3 people moved to the area for each dwelling built.
+This indicates that new construction is keeping pace with or exceeding demand, providing buyers with more options and potentially facilitating population growth beyond current expectations.

 Frequently Asked Questions - Development